 - toiletries (you know what you need)/flip flops for those common bathrooms

-- about $50 for public transportation and assorted incidental costs (if this is a problem, please contact us!)
+- about $50 for public transportation, one dinner out and assorted incidental costs (if this is a problem, please contact us!)

 - sunblock, sunglasses